torognes/swarm/README.md

 * fast algorithm now used by default for *d* = 1 (linear time complexity),
-* a new option called *fastidious* that refines *d* = 1 results and reduces the number of small OTUs,
+* a new option called *fastidious* that refines *d* = 1 results and reduces the number of small OTUs.

 ## Common misconceptions